Breinify/brein-api-library-ios/README.md

 ## License

 BreinifyApi is available under the MIT license.
+This applies also for Alamofire and IDZSwiftCommonCrypto.
 See the LICENSE file for more info.

 ## Usage